tao200ok/expresso/README.md

 ### 3. _Update a timesheet_

-Updates timesheet data related to an employee with data provided in the request body, using the supplied timesheetId and employeeId.
+Updates timesheet data related to an employee with data provided in the request body, using its timesheetId and their employeeId respectively.

 #### **Request:**